 I first discovered The Great Pottery Throw Down during the pandemic lockdown last year.
 Originally produced for the BBC beginning in 2015 and later moved to the UK’s Channel 4, it finally arrived across the pond on HBO Max in the fall of 2020.
 Soothing, dynamic, and engaging all at once, this reality competition sustained me through a few tough months.
 Now, just when I could use a pick-me-up, it’s back on HBO Max for a fourth season.
 Watching these new episodes is therapeutic, like sipping a warm, delicious cup of tea, just the thing to calm my nerves.
 It was a struggle not to speed through them one after another, but it’s worth it to be able to savor them a little at a time, and not reach the end too soon.

-It turns out that pottery makes a great subject for a reality competition.
+It turns out pottery makes a great subject for a reality competition.
 Unlike similar shows—involving baking or, say, glass blowing—the pieces made for this competition are meant to be practical, durable, and lasting.
 “Fit for purpose,” as the judges say.
 It’s the perfect fusion of form and function, art and utility.
-Watching these amateur craftsman work the raw clay, bending and shaping it into recognizable forms on a wheel or with their bare hands, is so satisfying.
-And not a little bit sexy.
+Watching these amateur craftsman work the raw clay, bending and shaping it into recognizable forms on a wheel or with their bare hands, is so satisfying, even a little bit sexy.
 The show gets all the Ghost references out of the way early on, but there’s still plenty of opportunities for innuendo in every episode, especially one where they bring in nude models (one male, one female) to serve as inspiration for a Greek statue challenge.

 The only other person to appear in all four seasons is Richard Miller, who spent the first three as “kiln master,” the person responsible for getting the pieces properly fired.
 In the fourth season, Miller has been promoted to judge and brings all that technical expertise to the job as well as a sharp artistic eye.
 There’s a new host for Season 4 as well, Derry Girls‘ Siobhán McSweeney, who understands the pressure the contestants are under after competing on GBBO herself.
-She combines a stern Sister Michael energy in her role as timekeeper with a great sense of easygoing humor that helps lighten any tension in the room.
+She combines a playfully stern Sister Michael energy in her role as timekeeper with a great sense of easygoing humor that helps lighten any tension in the room.

 The challenges in the fourth season include a 3D building, busts of music legends, animal-shaped water features, and a pair of raku vases, always a fan favorite.
 Raku is a Japanese technique that involves firing pieces at extremely high temperatures very quickly, then marking them with combustible material like hair, feathers, seaweed, or leaves, usually before plunging them into a bath of cold water.
 The process is extreme and full of potential hazards, but produces stunning, dramatic effects.
-It’s a blast to watch.
+It’s so much fun to watch.
 I’d already been curious about trying out pottery myself after the first few episodes, but it was Raku Week that had me googling ceramics studios in my area.
 Unfortunately, that was in the middle of the pandemic when everything was shut down.

 We’re in a different place now, and Season 4 has inspired me to search for classes again.
 There’s a light at the end of the tunnel, but I know I’ll always find comfort in The Great Pottery Throw Down.
-Maybe it’s the transformational aspect of the craft, the wildly unpredictable reaction that happens in the heat of the kiln.
+Maybe it’s the transformational aspect of the craft, the wildly unpredictable reactions happen in the heat of the kiln.
 Like the pieces in the show, we’ve all been through the fire this past year, and I for one look forward to seeing how we turn out in the end.

-Watching a group of craftsman create practical works of art before your eyes isn’t just entertaining, it’s a soothing escape from your day-to-day troubles.
+Watching a group of talented craftsman create practical works of art before your eyes isn’t just entertaining, it’s a soothing escape from your day-to-day troubles.